damger9/damger9/README.md

-- 🔭 I’m currently working on: A Garry's Mod Server-Mod!
+- 🔭 I’m currently working on: Absolutely Nothing
 - 🌱 I’m currently learning: Nothing
 - 📫 How to reach me: on discord: Not_H3#6798